mahlgut/run_analysis/README.md

 To merge the data, first the test and training data are merged with cbind().
 Afterwards, both files are merged with rbind(), because they are built up likewise, only with a different number of rows.

 The column names are renamed with a for-loop.
 Every name has a number, which can be looked up in the file features.txt.

+Finally, the mean values of each subject and activity are calculated and written into a seperate .txt file